mobanisto/pinpit-gradle-plugin/DSL_REFERENCE.md

 * `console`: Boolean (default: `false`) - when set to true, launching the app will bring up an additional console window where the user can see stdout.
 Equivalent of JPackage's `--win-console` option.
+* `upgradeUuid`: String - a GUID (MS-specific ID similar to UUID) that needs to remain constant for a single app across updates.
+  Can be generated using online tools, but uppercased regular UUIDs also seem to work fine: `uuidgen | tr a-z A-Z`.

 ### MSI options